 2. Optimize Your Boards

 Boards help you organize Pins by category, purpose or audience.
 Your board names and descriptions should be clear, concise, and descriptive.
 They will help users find your content through search and give them an idea of what to expect.
 Create titles that match keywords a user would search to find a board of that topic.
 Keep the board descriptions short and to the point, using similar keywords as the board title.
 Adding board sections can help people navigate your content (although sections do not affect search), and if you have a business account, you can choose the boards you want to feature at the top of your profile.
 Keep checking Pinterest’s own suggestions for optimizing boards, since features are always changing!

 3. Elevate Your Images

-Pinterest is an image-first site, and there is a lot of value in adding interesting photos that are of the optimal size to your post.
-High-quality lifestyle photos tend to be the highest performers.
-Additionally, the more representative the pinned image is of your content, the more likely someone will repin or click through to your website.
+High-quality lifestyle photos tend to be the best performers, and the more representative the pinned image is of your content, the more likely someone will repin or click through to your website.
 The image should be descriptive and make it clear at first glance what the content is about.
 Adding text on top of an image is a popular way to help users easily distinguish what your pin is about, and including a logo on your pins will help with brand awareness.

 4. Observe & Engage with Relevant Users